Skip to main content

 BSc (Hons) Cybersecurity and Digital Forensics with Integrated Foundation Year

 This course is excellent preparation for jobs in cybersecurity and digital forensics.
 It also covers the fundamentals of computer science.
-Topics include computer security, development of secure systems and networks, cybersecurity, and practical aspects of digital forensics.
+You'll study computer security, development of secure systems and networks, cybersecurity, and digital forensics.

 Cybersecurity students moving cables in a server rack in the Cyber Zone